 Every two years, MPCA creates a list of impaired waters that do not meet water quality standards.
-Monitoring suggests that about 40% of Minnesota's lakes and streams are impaired for conventional pollutants.
 Learn more: Defining impaired waters.

 Describes Minnesota's monitoring and assessment strategy, assessment tools, and the redesigned assessment process.
 The purpose of this guidance is to define the required data and information and lay out the criteria by which waterbodies are assessed to determine if beneficial uses are supported.

 The public may submit comments on both the draft 2020 Impaired Waters List and Assessment Guidance Manual from Tuesday, November 12, 2019, through January 14, 2020, at 4:30 p.m.